Latest Bellevue News & Information

 1. Would you like to have pre-anesthetic blood work performed?

 a.
 This is our way of having a glimpse into the health of your pet, beyond the physical exam.
 The blood tests will reveal the numbers and condition of red and white blood cells, plus platelets (the blood clotting cells).
 Also the chemistry portion of the panel demonstrates some hints into kidney & liver health, as well as blood sugar, proteins, and electrolytes.
+These indices can guide our decision to go ahead with the anesthesia or not, and/or could alter which medications we'll choose for your pet.

 b.
 This ID# is a code, identifying the clinic at which the pet was spayed/neutered & tattooed, and it also indicates the year it was done, and the # of that patient within that year at that clinic.